School Urban Legends

 (Sengkang East Way campus, circa 2000s)

 Here’s another toilet story.
 In CHIJ SJC, a toilet cubicle was always locked due to ‘plumbing problems’ and ghostly sightings.
-Rumor has it that a girl was waiting for her parents to pick her up from school when she was raped.
+Rumour has it that a girl was waiting for her parents to pick her up from school when she was raped.
 Some say that the girl became pregnant.
 During her labour in school, she went to this toilet cubicle and flushed down the baby before hanging herself.

 11. St. Anthony Canossian Secondary: The Floating Nun